KajaMarinsek/Database_Design/README.md

 Using draw.io create a diagram of the datamart and include it on your GitHub repository along with the .ipynb(s) as shown above (10 pts)

 ### OK, here we go!
-I am using Google Colab to create this .ipynb, because I though Jupiter Notebook needs to be purchased, than I started to research more about it when i read it is open source, hence free, but it got even more complicated with some random namedroping of conda, pip and what not, and that was that for me.
+I am using Google Colab to create this .ipynb, because I though Jupiter Notebook needs to be purchased.
+Then I read it is an open source, hence free, so I started to research more about it but after it got even more complicated, with some random namedroping of conda, pip and what not, and that was that for me.

 Also, I ran SQL code in The Azure Data Studio, because when I tried to run it in the Colab I got ### SyntaxError: [invalid syntax](https://colab.research.google.com/drive/1rgjSfylCj5FiNVAIA0Aiag2XnTjwIe3C#scrollTo=DlyFgU63vBLm&line=14&uniqifier=1) and they suggested I search stack overflow :weary:

-I did not do that, but I learned :nerd_face: that in GitHub when you make a change you need NOT TO FORGET to press the + button in green +  <code style="green : name_color">CommitChanges...</code>
+I did not do that, but I learned :nerd_face: that in GitHub when you make a change you need *NOT TO FORGET* to press the + button in green +  <code style="green : name_color">CommitChanges...</code>

 Here are the files for my assgnmet
 -